 J.Q. lives in the country of Texas with his wife Denise, a Southern Belle from Trinidad and Tobago, and his three children.
 He holds two graduate degrees from Our Lady of the Lake University in San Antonio, an MBA and Master of Science in Organizational Leadership, and a Bachelor of Arts degree from Franciscan University of Steubenville.
 Having taught for five years in Catholic education, he now works in the construction industry in Victoria, TX.
 He is a parishioner of Holy Family of Joseph, Mary, and Jesus Parish in the Diocese of Victoria.

-Latest Post: Is NFP Crazy?
+Latest Post: Why Is Jesus Bleeding?

 Mariella Hunt is an aspiring author and avid blogger.
 When she was baptized at age eleven, her life became rich with adventure and the Holy Spirit.
 Jesus is her Prince Charming and the Catholic Church her home.
 She can often be found sipping coffee, or with her nose in a book.
 Other fond pastimes are daydreaming and blogging at her website.
 She hopes for publication soon.

-Latest Post: Adventures
+Latest Post: Singing Over Me